 - Display and review shading and distortion correction via the ZEISS lens correction panel in Silverstack.

-- Export .ZLCF lens correction files to transport lens correction data to consecutive applications such as DaVinci Resolve.
+- Export .ZLCF lens correction files to transport lens correction data to consecutive applications

 To learn more about the general workflow please visit the article ZEISS CP.3 XD Lens Correction: Workflow Overview.